acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 <img class="image-center" src="static-files/media/xul-migration-cs.png"
 alt="Content script organization">

 There are two related reasons for this design.
-First is security: it reduces the risk that a malicious web page will be able to access privileged APIs.
-Second is the need to be compatible with the multi-process architecture planned for Firefox: after this is implemented in Firefox, all add-ons will need to use a similar pattern.
+The first is security: it reduces the risk that a malicious web page will be able to access privileged APIs.
+The second is the need to be compatible with the multi-process architecture planned for Firefox: after this is implemented in Firefox, all add-ons will need to use a similar pattern.